web-stuff-98/go-social-media/README.md

-This is the second version of my Go project, it has much cleaner structure.
+This is the second version of my Go project, it has much cleaner structure and actually works properly.

 It uses net/http, gorilla mux and gorilla websocket, you can download and upload attachments and watch the progress bar.
-It uploads the files in chunks, its also slow because it's using MongoDB for storing attachments.
-Also you can make embedded comments, group chat, send direct messages by clicking on other users, and sort/filter/paginate posts.
-When you upload/delete/edit a post the change should show right away for all users.
+It uploads the files in chunks, its also really slow because it's using MongoDB for storage on the free tier.

-I wasted about 1 week trying to do file uploads over websockets and getting video attachment playback to work so I just gave up and removed it eventually.
-I wanted to use MongoDB to handle everything instead of setting up a seperate storage bucket for binary data.
+I wasted about 1 week trying to do uploads over websockets and getting video attachment streaming to work.
 The code for the video playback API route is still there but commented out.
+You can download videos instead of watching them in the browser, uploads are handled with a HTTP endpoint that takes in chunks of binary data.

+### Main features
+- Nested comments
+- Live updates for everything
+- File attachments
+- Rate limiting
+- Pagination/Filtering/Sorting
+- Updates & DB cleanup via changestreams
+- Recursion for deleting orphans & downloading files
+- Refresh tokens